dlang-tour/core/public/content/en/basics.md

 # D's Basics
-# Import's & Modules
+# Imports and modules

 To write a simple hello world program in D you need `import`s.
 The `import` statement makes all public functions and types from the given **module** available.

-The standard library, called [Phobos](https://www.dlang.org/phobos/), is located under the **package** `std` and those modules are referenced through `import std.MODULE`.
+The standard library, called [Phobos](https://dlang.org/phobos/), is located under the **package** `std` and those modules are referenced through `import std.MODULE`.